platoartrade/platoartrade.github.io/index.md

 ## 3. Scam Insurance

-ArTrade provides insurance for any scam related incidents during a trade.
+Artrade provides insurance for any scam related incidents during a trade.
 You must share screenshots or screen recordings of the incident with one of our group owners.
 Once the evidence is verified, our insurance account will send you the full amount in items.
 The rules are listed below.

 - You must be a member of the group to claim the insurance.
 - The insurance only applies when trading with one of our merchants.